MithunKiet/visionguard-ai/IMPLEMENTATION.md

 Admin:           300 requests/minute
 ```

-Dashboard polling endpoints use server-sent events (SSE) or WebSockets to avoid polling overhead.
+Dashboard real-time updates use WebSocket to avoid polling overhead.
+Rate limiting does not apply to WebSocket connections (governed by connection limits per role instead).

 Rate limit headers returned on every response: